MurasakiAki/pipboi/docs/modding.md

 ## 2. Creating mod in PIPBOI

 You can create mods even in your PIPBOI.
-You can use PIPBOIs text editor to create your scripts, and create your mod folder based on structure shown in section **1.
+You can use implemented Kilo text editor to create your scripts, and create your mod folder based on structure shown in section **1.
 Creating mod**.
 After you're done developping, simply run command **_include [folder name]_** to include your mod folder into PIPBOI accessible mods.

 ## 3. Installing mods manually